-Kevin Volland was once again on target for Bayer Leverkusen as they drew at home to Borussia Dortmund on Matchday 14 to make it nine games unbeaten in the Bundesliga.
-The 25-year old striker, the league's top-scoring German, has played a starring role in his side's recent renaissance and may be giving national coach Joachim Löw some food for thought ahead of the 2018 FIFA World Cup.
+Playing a starring role in his side's recent renaissance, Volland may also be giving national coach Joachim Löw some food for thought ahead of the 2018 FIFA World Cup.

-"There are always phases like this in sport," Volland said after his late winner against Eintract Frankfurt on Matchday 13.
+"There are always phases like this in sport," Volland said of his good form after a late winner against Eintracht Frankfurt on Matchday 13.
 "Sometimes you're not thinking too much about scoring goals, but you have a clear head, you're confident, and the ball just goes in.
 We won an incredibly tough match against Eintracht after striking at a decisive moment in the second half.
 I hit the ball really well for my goal."

 Watch: Volland's 76th-minute strike made the difference for Leverkusen against the Eagles

-Leverkusen's never-say-die attitude has seen them score 12 of their last 15 league goals in the second half, and during their nine-game unbeaten streak they have come from behind on no fewer than four occasions, rescuing draws against Schalke and RB Leipzig and beating Borussia Mönchengladbach and Cologne.
+Leverkusen's never-say-die attitude has been noteworthy this season, with the club coming from behind on no fewer than five occasions, rescuing draws against Schalke, RB Leipzig and Hannover and beating Borussia Mönchengladbach and Cologne.

 "It's a characteristic of our team to always fight back," Volland said after the Cologne win.
 "We all fight for one another, and guys like Leon Bailey and Julian Brandt work really hard defensively.
 That doesn't happen by accident, it's what the coach Heiko Herrlich demands of us.
 We also have a lot of individual quality in the squad."

-With nine goals in 14 appearances this season, Volland has already improved on his six-goal haul from last term, where a series of injury niggles restricted him to just 16 starts.
+With 10 goals in 19 Bundesliga appearances this season, Volland has already improved on his six-goal haul from last term, when a series of injury niggles restricted him to just 16 starts, and is closing on on his all-time best return of 11 with Hoffenheim in 2013/14.
 The 25-year-old has also stepped out of Chicharito's shadow since the Mexico striker joined West Ham this summer, becoming the de facto leader of Leverkusen's attack and starting every game so far.

 "Kevin works incredibly hard for the team," Herrlich enthused after the win in Frankfurt.
 "He's already proven in recent years that he can score goals, but it's his work ethic that makes him so important to the team."